 TIMESTAMPin favor ofTIMESTAMPTZ). - Style (trailing commas, keyword casing, indentation).

-The alternative is a custom linter — a script that parses migration files and checks them against a ruleset.
-This is more work to build but more flexible if the rules are unusual.
+The alternative is a custom linter, a script that parses migration files and checks them against a ruleset.
+More work to build but more flexible if the rules are unusual.
 Teams with strong opinions often end up here.

 CI checks on the schema itself